-It is also important to note that the filing threshold is an aggregate value, which means it refers to the total value of all of your accounts.
-Even if no single account ever exceeds $10,000 in value during the year, you must still file this form if the total of your accounts is more than $10,000 at any time.
+It is also important to note that the filing threshold is an aggregate value.
+This means it refers to the total value of all of your accounts.
+Even if no single account ever exceeds $10,000 in value during the year.
+You must still file this form if the total of your accounts is more than $10,000 at any time.

 Likewise, if all of your foreign financial accounts have joint ownership with a spouse who is already filing an FBAR, you don’t have to file your own copy of the form.
 However, be sure to complete and sign FinCEN Form 114a to authorize your spouse to file on your behalf.
 Keep in mind that your spouse can file on your behalf regardless of your filing status.
 But you cannot file this form jointly if either of you owns a separate foreign account of any value.
 If any separate accounts exist, you must file separate FBARs.

 Which Accounts Are Reportable On The FBAR Filing?